IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 # UID2 Sharing: Overview

-In UID2, sharing is a process for distributing either [raw UID2s](../ref-info/glossary-uid.md#gl-raw-uid2) or [UID2 tokens](../ref-info/glossary-uid.md#gl-raw-uid2) securely between UID2 participants.
+In UID2, sharing is a process for distributing either [raw UID2s](../ref-info/glossary-uid.md#gl-raw-uid2) or [UID2 tokens](../ref-info/glossary-uid.md#gl-raw-uid2) between UID2 participants.

 All instances where a raw UID2 or UID2 token is shared with another participant fall under the definition of sharing, and all instances must follow all of the standard [sharing scenarios](#sharing-scenarios).
 In addition, sharing must meet the [security requirements](#security-requirements-for-uid2-sharing).